 - Reduce heat to medium (you don’t want the water boiling so hard that it bounces the eggs around on the bottom of the pot – they’ll break).

-- Lower the eggs into the water gently on a spoon and cook for 15 minutes.
+- Lower the eggs into the water gently on a large spoon and cook for 15 minutes.

 - Remove the eggs and put them back into the original bowl of water to cool for 10 minutes.

-If you love variations on classic deviled eggs you’ll also want to try our Garlic Herb Deviled Eggs, too.
+If you love variations on classic deviled eggs you’ll also want to try our Garlic Herb Deviled Eggs.
+A platter with two choices is always a hit when you have a crowd.

 Bacon Jalapeno Deviled Eggs